discentem/blog-content/content/posts/glazier.md

 #### Set up a web server

-Per [https://github.com/google/glazier/tree/master/docs/setup#distribution-point](https://github.com/google/glazier/tree/master/docs/setup#distribution-point), we need set up a web server to host our Glazier config files.
+Per [https://github.com/google/glazier/tree/master/docs/setup#distribution-point](https://github.com/google/glazier/tree/master/docs/setup#distribution-point), we need to set up a web server to host our Glazier config files.
 I'm going to use [Amazon S3](https://aws.amazon.com/s3/) but you can use any web server that supports https.
 A few important notes:
-   - **By default, Glazier does not provide authentication for downloading resources**.
+   - By default, Glazier does not provide authentication for downloading resources.
 So your web server needs to be open to the internet.
    - [Fresnel](https://github.com/google/fresnel), another open-source project from Google's WinOps team, can provide authenticated downloads for Glazier.
 However, Fresnel is out-of-scope for this post.

-**If you aren't using s3**, set up your own web service, and skip to [Read the Glazier docs](#read-the-glazier-docs)
+**If you aren't using s3**, set up your own web service, and skip to [Get familiar with Glazier](#get-familiar-with-glazier)

 ##### Set up S3